MicrosoftDocs/visualfsharpdocs/docs/conceptual/using-visual-studio-to-write-fsharp-programs.md

 ## Round-Tripping Projects in Visual Studio
-You can open and work with F# projects that were created in [!INCLUDE[vs_dev12](../Token/vs_dev12_md.md)] or [!INCLUDE[vs_dev11_long](../Token/vs_dev11_long_md.md)] in either version of Visual Studio, without making any modifications.
-The only exception is that, the first time that you open a [!INCLUDE[vs_dev11_long](../Token/vs_dev11_long_md.md)] project in [!INCLUDE[vs_dev12](../Token/vs_dev12_md.md)], Visual Studio makes a small change to enable the project to be used in both versions.
+You can open and work with F# projects that were created in Visual Studio 2013 or Visual Studio 2012 in either version of Visual Studio, without making any modifications.
+The only exception is that, the first time that you open a Visual Studio 2012 project in Visual Studio 2013, Visual Studio makes a small change to enable the project to be used in both versions.
 This capability is known as round-tripping.

 You can specify which version of the F# runtime (and core library) you want to target on the **Application** tab of the project’s properties.
 Choose **F# 3.0** if you’re creating a library that must run in many contexts or you want to participate in project round-tripping.
 If you choose **F# 3.0**, you won't be able to use any of the language features that are new in F# 3.1, such as named union cases and enhanced array slicing.
-If you change the target runtime to **F# 3.1**, you can’t reopen the project in [!INCLUDE[vs_dev11_long](../Token/vs_dev11_long_md.md)].
+If you change the target runtime to **F# 3.1**, you can’t reopen the project in Visual Studio 2012.

 ## Creating Applications That Have User Interfaces
 Other languages support visual designers that enable you to create UIs for applications.
-F# programs can directly target the .NET Framework libraries, such as WPF, Windows Forms, or ASP.NET, that enable you to create UIs for applications in F#, but [!INCLUDE[vs_dev11_long](../Token/vs_dev11_long_md.md)] does not provide a visual designer to help you create interfaces.
+F# programs can directly target the .NET Framework libraries, such as WPF, Windows Forms, or ASP.NET, that enable you to create UIs for applications in F#, but Visual Studio 2012 does not provide a visual designer to help you create interfaces.
 A typical scenario is to create a multiple-language solution with one Visual Basic or C# application project that contains the UI, and also have one or more F# library projects.

 ## F# Projects